pipcet/gcc/gcc/config/avr/avr.md

 ;; expanding to the implicit library call until post combine and ;; prior to register allocation.
-Clobber all hard registers that ;; might be used by the (widening) multiply until it is split and ;; it's final register footprint is worked out.
+Clobber all hard registers that ;; might be used by the (widening) multiply until it is split and ;; its final register footprint is worked out.

 (define_expand "mulsi3"
   [(parallel [(set (match_operand:SI 0 "register_operand" "")